jguamie/system-design/notes/replication.md

 <img src="https://github.com/jguamie/system-design/blob/master/images/replication-3.png" align="middle" width="70%">

 ### Monotonic Reads Consistency
 When reading from multiple asynchronous followers, a client can see data moving backwards in time.
 Monotonic reads consistency prevents this by ensuring each client processes its reads from the same replica.
 This can be accomplished by routing clients to replicas using a hash of its client/user ID.
-If the replica fails, the clients queries are rerouted to a different replica.  <br />
+If the replica fails, a client's queries are rerouted to a different replica.  <br />
 <img src="https://github.com/jguamie/system-design/blob/master/images/replication-4.png" align="middle" width="70%">
 ## Multi-Leader Replication
 In multi-leader replication, clients can send writes to one of several leader nodes, which communicate changes to the other leader nodes and all replica follower nodes.
 This mode is for expanding beyond a single datacenter.
 Multi-leader replication does not make sense within a single datacenter due to the added complexity.  <br />